 The former chicken house site at 7513 42nd Ave NE was transformed over the years into a 1960s house.
 That one was torn down in 2015 to build what I call a “third wave” house in Wedgwood, pictured at right.

 Many Wedgwood house sites started with a 1920s house, were replaced by a mid-century house, and now in turn new styles are being built.
+Often the new houses are two-stories to maximize the living space of the house.

 The log house at the southeast corner of NE 77th & 41st Ave NE had an unusually long life for an old house.
 Later in the 1970s it was purchased by the Augustavo family who planned to eventually build a new house there.
 In the interim, one of their newly married sons lived in the log house 1979 to 1982.